PL conditions do not guarantee convergence of gradient descent-ascent dynamics: Introduction

 In view of these results, one may expect that the two-sided PL condition in fact guarantees global convergence of the GDA flow to a saddle point (assuming one exists).
 The point of this paper is to show that this is not so.

 \begin{theorem} There exists a $\mcl C^\infty$ function $f : [-1,1]^2 \to \R$ with a unique critical point at the origin, and a constant $C < +\infty$ such that for every $x, y \in [-1,1]^2$,

+and yet, for every $z(0)$ in some open subset of $[-1,1]^2$, the GDA flow given by \eqref{e.def.grad.asc.desc} is periodic. \end{theorem} Building upon Theorem~\ref{t.main}, we can then construct a suitable modification of the function $f$ for which the same conclusion as in Theorem~\ref{t.main} holds, but with the assumption of the two-sided PL condition strengthened into a strongly-convex/PL condition. \begin{corollary} There exists a $\mcl C^\infty$ function $F : [-1,1]^2 \to \R$ with a unique critical point at the origin, and a constant $C < +\infty$ such that for every $x, y \in [-1,1]^2$,

-and yet, for every $z(0)$ in some open subset of $[-1,1]^2$, the GDA flow given by \eqref{e.def.grad.asc.desc} is periodic. \end{theorem} It is immediate to verify that if a function $f$ satisfies \eqref{e.2PL} and admits a critical point, say at the origin (i.e.\ $\nabla f(0,0) = 0$), then this critical point is a saddle point, or more precisely, for every $x,y \in [-1,1]$, we have
+and yet, for every $z(0)$ in some open subset of $[-1,1]^2$, the GDA flow given by \eqref{e.def.grad.asc.desc} (with $f$ replaced by $F$) is periodic. \end{corollary} It is immediate to verify that if a function $f$ satisfies \eqref{e.2PL} and admits a critical point, say at the origin (i.e.\ $\nabla f(0,0) = 0$), then this critical point is a saddle point, or more precisely, for every $x,y \in [-1,1]$, we have

 The function $f$ that we build to show Theorem~\ref{t.main} is displayed on Figure~\ref{f.vector_field} (up to a rescaling of the variables to bring them back to $[-1,1]^2$).
 For every $(x,y)$ in a neighborhood of the origin, this function is given by $f(x,y) = \frac \ga 2 x^2 + xy - \frac \ga 2 y^2$, for some $\ga \simeq 0.2531$.
 It is straightforward to check that this implies the convergence of the GDA flow towards the saddle point if one initializes the flow sufficiently close to the origin.
 This is not specific to this example, as we clarify in Proposition~\ref{p.loc.conv} below.